 This simple and brilliant strategy struck us at Girls With Ideas because that is what our business is working to do, amplify the ideas that girls have.
 We started this business to help girls find their voice and be confident in sharing their ideas.
 By helping girls do this at a young age, it will give the skills to continue to do so as they grow older.

 We have found that many people want to get involved with Girls With Ideas to help us amply girl's ideas.
-To help harness this energy we added a page on our website this week titled Be An Idea Champion.
-This page suggests ways that Idea Champions can support girls by purchasing our curriculum for girls, sharing stories of girls online, and taking our Idea Champion pledge.
+To help harness this energy we added a page on our website.
+This page suggests ways that Idea Champions can support girls by purchasing our curriculum for girls and sharing stories of girls online.

 This week we pitched at 1 Million Cups in Iowa City and had a powerful experience of someone wanting to be an Idea Champion for us.
 Jeff Hoffman, the founder of Priceline was in the audience because we was leading an event later that afternoon.
 During the Q & A portion he raised his hand to let us know that he believed in our idea and wanted to amplify it by connecting us to organizations, cause and people in our space.
 His connections were extraordinary but what felt even better was the fact that he was interested in what we were doing and wanted to hear our ideas.